Sequential infiltration synthesis: Sensors and actuators

 SIS, with its precise control over material properties, can be used to develop sensors and actuators.
 The functional layers created through the selective infiltration of specific precursors can enhance the sensitivity, selectivity, and response of sensors, which have applications in gas sensing, chemical sensing, biosensing, and environmental monitoring.
 SIS is also sued to engineer actuators with tunable properties, as it allows for the creation of devices on the micro and nano scales.

 Energy devices

 SIS has also shown promise in energy devices, especially in improving the performance and stability of energy storage and conversion systems.
 Employing SIS and the correct precursors, the technique can modify the surfaces and interfaces of materials used in batteries, super-capacitors, and fuel cells, enhancing charge transport, electrochemical stability, and energy density.
 SIS is also being explored for its applications in photovoltaics, in which it can be used to engineer interfaces and increase light absorption.

 Biomedicine

-SIS is a tool for surface modifications to improve bio-compatibility, bio-activity, and controlled drug release, making it useful in some biomedical applications.
-Polymers and radioactive macro-molecules treated with SIS can obtain coatings with developed cell adhesion and reduced bacterial adhesion, as well as provide a medium for the controlled release of therapeutics.
-Such properties are applicable in biomedicine, such as implantable medical devices, tissue engineering, and drug delivery systems.
+SIS has been investigated for producing nanoporous inorganic materials with potential biomedical applications.
+For example, SIS has been used to produce nanoporous zinc oxide and aluminum oxide coatings that have been studied for biomedical applications.